-Acceptance of RN's into the Walla Walla University Bachelor of Science in Nursing program is based on available space in the fall quarter of the senior class each year.
-Application files are to be completed by the end of summer so that they can be evaluated by the Admissions Committee for acceptance and be ready if space is available in fall's senior class.
+Acceptance of RN's into the Walla Walla University Bachelor of Science with a major in nursing is based on available space in the fall quarter senior class each year.
+Application files are to be completed by the end of summer so that they can be evaluated by the Admissions Committee for acceptance and be ready if space is available.

-To qualify to apply to the RN to BS in Nursing program you need:
+To qualify to apply to the RN to BS program you need:

-- Have a cumulative GPA of 2.9 or above.
+- A cumulative GPA of 2.9 or above.
 This includes college level class work only, from all regionally accredited colleges attended.
 Grades from vocational schools are not included in this calculation.

-- Have completed the following pre-requisite courses from a regionally accredited university or community college (see the transfer guide for appropriate courses from various Portland area schools)
+- To have completed the following pre-requisite courses from a regionally accredited university or community college (see the transfer guide for appropriate courses from various Portland area schools)

 - College Writing (English Composition) - 6 credits

 - Physical Education (physical activity courses) -2 credits